comfyanonymous/ComfyUI_examples/flux/README.md

 The XLab controlnets can be found here [here](https://huggingface.co/XLabs-AI/flux-controlnet-collections).

-You can put these files under `ComfyUI/models/controlnet` directory.
+Put these files under `ComfyUI/models/controlnet` directory.

 Try an example Canny Controlnet workflow by dragging in this image into ComfyUI.

 ![Example](flux_controlnet_example.png)

-If you need an example input image for the canny, try [this](mulan.png).
+If you need an example input image for the canny, use [this](mulan.png).